KITrokopter/Documentation/manual.md

  3. Open src/api_application/Api.cpp and copy for each quadcopter that should be started in dummyFormation() a vector with push_back().
 Return APIFormation(positions, <number of starting quadcopters>).
  4. Starting GUI: `rosrun gui_application kitrokopter`.
  5. Starting cameras:
-	-start main camera with `rosrun camera_application camera_application_node` -start camera of each other server with `rosrun camera_application camera_application_node`, note down the order of starting the 		 camera_application_nodes for later (server 0, server 1, server 2,...)
+	start main camera with `rosrun camera_application camera_application_node` start camera of each other server with `rosrun camera_application camera_application_node`, note down the order of starting the camera_application_nodes for later (server 0, server 1, server 2,...)
-	-Starting was successfull if you get "Received images.
+	Starting was successfull if you get "Received images.
 Kinect seems to be working now.".
-Otherwise you should restart all cameras 		 after restarting the GUI (probably each camera has this bug at the first start).
+Otherwise you should restart all camera after restarting the GUI (probably each camera has this bug at the first start).
  6. Execute `rosrun control_application control_application_node`.
  7. Enter chessboard values and press `Calibrate Cameras...`.
  8. Press `Start Calibration`.